BONDING ON EMPTY

 With Craig in Casino Royale, the no-nonsense 007 is finally ensconced.
 Knowing the turf and liabilities, Campbell eschewed the hallmark fantasies for, basically, revenge.
 Fear not, there are the compulsory come-ons, chases and crashes.
 And one marvel of virtuosity—when a Venetian palacio comes tumbling down.
-(Don’t give much credence to the depths of its collapse, for the canals of Venice aren’t that deep: the Grand, in pre-cruise ship non-dredging, averages around sixteen feet and the inner canals three to four feet.)
+(Don’t give much credence to the depths of its collapse, for the canals of Venice aren’t too deep: the Grand, in pre-cruise ship non-dredging, averages around sixteen feet and the inner canals three to four feet.)
 Expanding Dench’s tough play with Brosnan, Campbell substantially enlarged her M for Craig.
-We’re not too sure what’s clicking inside her about him other than being pissed over his reoccurring insubordination and twice sneaking into her home.
-Though chilling with intent in issuing orders—she impatiently calls for a hit resulting in making Bond a “collateral” target in one installment—there’s a grudging like for him, perhaps somewhat less for the Lazarus Effect epitomizing the liberties in the genre than for the lone wolf macho she may empathize with.
+We’re not too sure what’s clicking inside her about him other than being pissed over his re-occurring insubordination and twice sneaking into her home.
+Chilling with intent in issuing orders—she impatiently calls for a hit resulting in making Bond a “collateral” target in one installment—there’s a grudging like for him, perhaps somewhat less for the Lazarus Effect epitomizing the liberties in the genre than for the lone wolf macho she may empathize with.
 In Quantum of Solace, a title few of us understand in the scheme of 007, and in Skyfall, the bleakest rubric, we’re moving into an entangled relationship between them.
-The love/hate and accompanying contempt stray into a not fully realized mother & son thing that could be a little moldy.
-We nevertheless hang on to the overtones; they’re both borderline humanoids.
+The love/hate and accompanying contempt strainng into a not fully realized mother & son thing could be a little moldy.
+We nevertheless hang on to the overtones, as they’re both borderline humanoids.
 With Javier Bardem a sort of Burgess going Blondie Hannibal, we get extra discomforting imports wisely left knotty.

 Text COPYRIGHT © 2007 RALPH BENNER (Revised and expanded 6/2021) All Rights Reserved.